sp-tarkov/assembly-tool/README.md

 - `remap` - Generates a re-mapped dll provided a mapping file and dll.
 If the dll is obfuscated, it will automatically de-obfuscate.
   - Param `MappingJsonPath` - The absolute path to the `mapping.json` file supports both `json` and `jsonc`.
   - Param `AssemblyPath` - The absolute path to the dll generated from the `deobfuscate` command.
+  - Param `OldAssemblyPath` - The absolute path to the previous spt versions remapped assembly.
+Can be left empty.